CodeDynasty-dev/Jetpath/docs/docs/plugins.md

 ### The `JetPlugin` Class

-JetPath provides a `JetPlugin` class (or a similar constructor pattern) to structure your plugin.
+Jetpath provides a `JetPlugin` class (or a similar constructor pattern) to structure your plugin.

 ```typescript
 import { JetPlugin } from "jetpath";